xuuum/ForwardBot/README.md

   * `TELETHON_API_ID`
   * `TELETHON_API_HASH`
 * **Session name (optional)**: set `TELETHON_SESSION` to change the filename used to store the user login session (defaults to `userbot_forwarder`).
+* **Phone number for first-run login**: set `TELETHON_PHONE_NUMBER` so the script can request an authorization code directly from Telegram when no session exists.
+Once a session is saved you can remove this value.
 * **Bot token**: set `TELEGRAM_BOT_COOKIE` to the token provided by [@BotFather](https://t.me/BotFather).
 The script will log in as this bot to receive setup commands.
 * **Authorized controllers**: set `TELEGRAM_OWNER_IDS` to a comma-separated list of Telegram user IDs.
 Only these users can issue commands to the controller bot.